New England road marking system: Route 4

 Route 4, or the New York, Berkshire, and Burlington Way, began at the New York state line in Sharon, Connecticut.
 The highway continued south along the eastern edge of New York to New York City.
 Route 4 headed northeast through Salisbury to North Canaan, where the highway met Route 17.
-The two highways headed north to Great Barrington, Massachusetts, where Route 17 split west.
+The two highways headed north to Great Barrington, Massachusetts, where Route 17 split east.
 Route 4 continued north through the Berkshire Hills, where the highway ran concurrently with Route 5 from Lenox to Pittsfield and with Route 7 through Williamstown.
 Route 4 continued north along the western side of Vermont, intersecting Route 9 in Bennington, Route 11 in Manchester, and Route 13 in Rutland.
 The highway began a long concurrency with Route 30 in Middlebury.
 Route 4 and Route 30 met the northern end of Route 30A in Vergennes, then the highways followed the eastern side of Lake Champlain to Burlington, where they met the western end of Route 14.
 Route 4 and Route 30 met the western end of Route 15 in Winooski before Route 30 split west at Colchester to serve Grand Isle.
 Route 4 continued north through St. Albans to the Canadian border at Highgate Springs, where the road entered Quebec.

 Route 4 followed the general course of what is now U.S. Route 7 from North Canaan to Highgate Springs.
 The highway was further superseded by Interstate 89 from Burlington to Canada.
 South of North Canaan, the highway followed what is now U.S. Route 44 to Salisbury, Connecticut Route 41 to Sharon, and Connecticut Route 343 and New York State Route 343 to Amenia, New York.
 From there, the highway, which in New York was not officially part of the New England road marking system, followed what is today New York State Route 22 to New York City.